Course Outline

 Goal:

-The goal of this task is to demonstrate your ability to engage in the process of cultural humility (lifelong learning), by practicing self-reflexivity to be an effective and culturally safe health practitioner for Indigenous Australians' health & wellbeing.
+The goal of this task is to demonstrate your ability to engage in the process of cultural humility (lifelong learning), by practicing self-reflexivity to be an effective and culturally safe health practitioner for Aboriginal and/or Torres Strait Islander Peoples health and wellbeing.

 Product: Journal